 Policies for Accepting CLEP Credits

-- You must have graduated from high school at least two years ago or be at least 20 years of age.
+- You must have graduated from high school at least 2 years ago or be at least 20 years of age.

-- You may take as many of the CLEP general exams as you wish, from one to five.
+- You may take as many of the CLEP general exams as you wish, from 1 to 5.
 However, the maximum number you can schedule in one day is four.

 - When you select a College of General Studies major, you will need to take courses to satisfy requirements for that major, as well as those for specific knowledge and skills.
 You should plan to take the introductory courses in your major area as well as the other courses specified regardless of credits earned through CLEP.